 Work with a Social Security Disability Attorney

-You should not give up if your initial disability claim is denied, or even if your first appeal is denied.
-Many claimants’ disability claims are not approved until they reach the hearing level and have an opportunity to attend a hearing before an Administrative Law Judge.
+You should not give up if your initial disability claim or your first appeal is denied.
+Many claimants’ disability claims are not approved until they reach the hearing level and can attend a hearing before an Administrative Law Judge.

 Nick Ortiz is a Social Security Disability attorney who has spent many years working for people with disabilities.
 With years of experience, he understands the Grid rules and how they apply to older workers, and he knows what medical evidence is required by the SSA to secure a favorable decision so that you can receive cash benefits.

-To get help with your claim, contact us through this website or call us at (888) 321-8131.
-Ortiz Law Firm helps claimants with their initial claims for benefits, will appeal denied claims, and we will request a hearing for you as well.
+For help with your claim, contact us through this website or at (888) 321-8131.
+Ortiz Law Firm helps claimants with their initial claims for benefits, will appeal denied claims, and will request a hearing for you as well.
 We offer a free consultation to get started, and even after you enter an attorney-client relationship, there is no fee at all unless you win your claim.